 Boots with melted rubber soles.
 Source: Unknown.

 Many rescuers have received severe burns on their feet.
-They searched for survivors until the could not walk anymore.
+They searched for survivors until they could not walk anymore.

 *Warning: Graphic image of burns below*